MaelAbgrall/HardwareforAI/README.md

 ### LED
 Some components are built with LED everywhere.
 As for all trends and gadgets, you will pay more for those, and sometimes the hardware (especially for fans) is weaker than other companies that don't use LEDs.

-This is important to know that most gamers are using Windows and not Linux.
-So most of the software required to personalise colours or simply switch those LEDs off are not supported on Linux.
-There is still open-source software to deal with it (I've found some things for Razer, MSI, and it seems that Gigabyte is using a bios setup for LEDs, thus not needing windows).
-Some component will be able to stay on a specified colour if you have a dual boot with windows (you can then choose the colour of all the LEDs and restart the computer on Linux).
+Most gamers are using Windows and not Linux.
+So the software required to control those LEDs are not supported on Linux.

-When LEDs are not set up, they will usually light up with a specific colour and pattern.
-The less funny part is that when you can't set up all those LEDs, it can turn your computer into an *-ugly-* stroboscopic rainbow.
+When LEDs are not set up, they will light up with a specific colour and pattern.
+The less funny part is that it can turn your computer into a stroboscopic rainbow.

 The easiest way is to avoid those components if possible.
 It will also reduce your power consumption.